starstormtwitch/TwitchGPTVector/README.md

 ## Explanation

 When the bot starts, it listens to chat messages in the channels listed in the settings.json file.
-It learns from any chat message that is talking directly to the bot and that is not a question.
+It "learns" from any chat message that is talking directly to the bot and that is not a question.
 When someone requests a message to be generated, a GPT model using VectorDB will generate a sentence based on the learned data.
 Note that the bot is unaware of the meaning of any of its inputs and outputs.
 This means it can use bad language if it was taught to use bad language by people in chat.
 You can add a list of banned words it should never learn or say.
 Use at your own risk.
 ---

 ## How it works